raymondxu/java-workshop/README.md

 System.out.println(a == b);
 ```

 This is <b>wrong</b>.
-The `==` operator in java tells you if two references are equal.
+The `==` operator in Java tells you if two references are equal.
 It does not tell you if the objects have the same instance variable values or any other comparison metric.
 So for most purposes, when comparing object equality, we use the `equals()` method.
 Let's looks at the documentation from the Java API:

 > public boolean equals(Object obj)
 >